-Juggling a soccer ball is not only a great way to improve your soccer skills but it’s also great fun to watch and perform yourself.
-If you’re a beginner to juggling a soccer ball or you just want to improve your skills, in this article I’m going to give you all the information you need to be comfortable juggling a soccer ball.
+Juggling a soccer ball is not only a great way to improve your soccer skills, but it’s also great fun to watch and perform yourself.
+If you’re a beginner at juggling a soccer ball or want to improve your skills, in this article, I will show you how to juggle a soccer ball.

-- Get comfortable juggling the ball with one foot
+- Practice juggling the ball with one foot

-- Get comfortable juggling the ball with your other foot
+- Practice juggling the ball with your other foot

-- Get comfortable juggling the ball with one thigh/knee
+- Practice juggling the ball with one thigh/knee

-- Get comfortable juggling the ball with your other thigh/knee
+- Practice juggling the ball with your other thigh/knee

-- Get comfortable juggling the ball with your head
+- Practice juggling the ball with your head

 Why Learning to Juggle a Soccer Ball Is Important